hkusu/aws-lambda-templete-for-kotlin/README.md

 # AWS Lambda template for Kotlin

-This is a template for creating an AWS Lambda application using Kotlin
+This is a project template　pro for creating an AWS Lambda application using Kotlin.

 ## Run locally